Haoming99/DiffGrasp/README.md

     roslaunch kortex_examples reach_approach_grasp_pose.launch
     ```

-## Train the diffusion model on YCB and ShapeNet
+## Train and Evaluate the Diffusion Model on the YCB and ShapeNet Dataset
 **Train the diffusion model**:
 ```bash
      python3 /Completion/diff_models/main_diffusion3xc_all.py